Four Methods for Storing Tea

 Tea is easily influenced by odors.
 Industry professionals know that during tea production, the surrounding environment should be free of strong odors such as garlic and onions.
 Similarly, when storing tea, contact with strong odors should be avoided.
 On one hand, if tea comes into contact with strong odors, it can absorb these odors, altering its own flavor.
 On the other hand, these odors can cause the tea to spoil.

-Tea has a strong ability to absorb odors, so from harvesting to production, processing, packaging, and storage, care must be taken to prevent the tea from coming into contact with objects with strong odors.
+Tea has a strong ability to absorb odors, so from raw material harvesting to production, processing, packaging, and storage, care must be taken to prevent the tea from coming into contact with objects with strong odors.

 3. Avoid High Temperatures